-Building off our recent crystal structure of the basic helix-loop-helix (bHLH) DNA binding and tandem PAS domain heterodimer of CLOCK:BMAL1 (left), we aim to create a complete molecular picture of the different protein complexes that form throughout the day using an integrated approach encompassing structural biology, biochemistry, and cell biology.
+Building off our recent crystal structure of the Cryptochrome 1 (CRY1) PHR domain (gray) bound to PER2 (brown, PDB: 6OF7), we aim to create a complete molecular picture of the different protein complexes that form throughout the day using an integrated approach encompassing structural biology, biochemistry, and cell biology.

-Understanding the molecular basis for clock protein interactions at atomic resolution will ultimately help us design new therapeutic strategies that reinforce circadian timing to improve overall health and homeostasis.
+We believe that understanding the molecular basis for clock protein interactions at atomic resolution will ultimately help us design new therapeutic strategies that reinforce circadian timing to improve overall health and homeostasis.